 The Lottery's net revenue is almost entirely dedicated to supporting the state's second-largest economic driver: Colorado's great outdoors.
-The Colorado Lottery is the only lottery in the world whose proceeds go primarily to benefit the outdoors, and it has generated over \$3.7 billion to help fund outdoor recreation, conservation and schools in Colorado.
+The Colorado Lottery is the only lottery in the world whose proceeds go primarily to benefit the outdoors, and it has generated over \$4 billion to help fund outdoor recreation, conservation and schools in Colorado.

-Great Outdoors Colorado (GOCO) is the Lottery's largest beneficiary, which receives 50% of the Lottery's proceeds dollars, approximately 10.1 cents of every Lottery dollar.
+Great Outdoors Colorado (GOCO) is the Lottery's largest beneficiary and receives 50% of proceeds dollars, approximately 10.1 cents of every Lottery dollar.
+In FY22, the Lottery gave GOCO \$73.1 million for outdoor projects last year.

 The Conservation Trust Fund (CTF) receives the next largest amount of funding, 40% of proceeds dollars or approximately 9.8 cents of every dollar.
 CTF funds are distributed to local governments across the state on a per capita basis by the Department of Local Affairs (DOLA).
-Colorado Parks and Wildlife (CPW) receives the last 10% of proceeds which is approximately 2.4 cents of every dollar.
+In FY22, the Lottery gave CTF \$72.1 million.